Changes to the Annual Recharter Process

-The Boy Scouts of America (BSA) renews its federal charter (originally granted in 1916) each year through reporting to Congress.
-The BSA, in turn, grants charters to sponsoring (chartered) organizations who must report to Scouting annually to renew their local charters.
+Scouts BSA renews its federal charter (originally granted in 1916) each year through reporting to Congress.
+In turn, Scouts BSA grants charters to sponsoring, or chartered, organizations who must report to Scouting annually to renew their local charters.

 Rechartering is the process where a Scout unit renews its charter as an official part of the Boy Scouts of America.
 The process involves: